 Moisture problems in existing basements are very common, but often are not understood or properly treated.
 Most basements are connected to the house, which means they share the same air.
-In addition, basements are increasingly used as finished living and bedroom spaces.
 In these cases, moisture problems are not only annoying and uncomfortable but can lead to significant health problems.
 Mold and mildew can grow in damp carpets and beneath wall coverings.
 Finishing a basement without first dealing with the moisture problems can result in making health conditions worse and lead to significant damage as well.
 A sealed interior basement waterproofing system, installed by a professional waterproofing contractor, can keep the moisture and soil gases from circulating throughout your home.

 Interior Drainage Systems